glouw/ctl/README.md

 ## Performance

-Performance measurements display CTL performance in solid colors, and STL performance measurements in dotted colors, and use template type `T` type `int` for all performance measurements.
+CTL performance is presented in solid colors, and STL in dotted colors, for template type `T` and `U` as type `int` for all measurements.

 ![](images/perf_vec.log.png)
 ![](images/perf_lst.log.png)
 ![](images/compile_bar.png)

 ## Running Tests

 To run all functional tests, run:

     make